ocp4-disconnected/config/README.md

     - Checks if all required binaries are present and notifies handlers if not for downloading.
     - Ensures correct RHCOS image is available on the system and notifies handler for download if necessary.

-pull_images:
+mirror_content:

+    - Pushes images with oc-mirror from output of common/pull_images.yml entrypoint
     - Generates imageset-config for later pulling with oc-mirror
-    - Pulls content per imageset-config and removes "pull" workspace when finished.
+    - Downloads content per imageset-config and removes "pull" workspace when finished.

-push_images:

-    - Pushes images with oc-mirror from output of common/pull_images.yml entrypoint

 registry: